stillmattwest/node_sql_lessons/npm_and_express.md

   },
 ```

 You'll notice that your application detects this change and automatically stops and restarts.
 Thanks, nodemon!
 However, let's go ahead and manually stop it with **ctrl-c** and then enter the command _npm start_ in the terminal.
-Your application should start under nodemon once again.
+Your application should start under nodemon once again. **npm start** will be the best way to start your application from now on.

-It is possible to store and run a wide variety of script commands in package.json in this way.
+It is possible to store and run a wide variety of script commands in package.json in similar fashion.

 ## Serving Static Files